How to get a work permit in Thailand

 For employees who resign, the work permit must be returned within seven days of the resignation date, and anyone found violating this risks being fined up to 1,000 baht.

-If you plan to stay after your permit expires, apply for an extension before the expiration date.
-Failure to do so could result in three months imprisonment and/or a 5,000 baht fine.
+On the other hand, if you plan to stay after your permit expires, apply for an extension before the expiration date.
+Failure to do so could result in three months' imprisonment and/or a 5,000 baht fine.

 Everyone staying in Thailand for over three months is required to check in with the immigration department every 90 days.
 You can do this 15 days before or up to seven days after the exact date.
 Check-ins can be done in person, via registered mail or through the department’s electronic system.